 They say to “write what you know” but when it comes to female experiences it's more, “write what you know, except for that...that’s gross.”

-I even used to shy away from female comedians that talked about sex because the people around me told me that wasn’t funny and I believed them.
+I’m embarrassed to say that I used to shy away from female comedians that talked about sex because the people around me told me that wasn’t funny and I believed them.
 Now that I’m older and a little wiser I see the difference between things that are not funny and the people that say they aren’t.
 Because I’ve watched set after set where a woman gets snarky comments over sex jokes that, had their male peers written, would have crushed.
 I’ve been approached at shows by other women who introduce themselves to me just so they can say, “You know, I usually don’t like female comedians, but you were funny!” while their husband silently nods along.
 I’ve been in a conversation about people’s aversion to female-focused comedy and there’s always some guy who says it isn’t about what we’re saying, it’s how we say it.
-But I’ve watched plenty of my female peers toe that line with such hilarious poise and I’ve seen a man walk on-stage at a club naked except for a sock on his penis, so I’m going to go ahead and say we have no idea where the line actually is.
+But I’ve watched plenty of my female peers toe that line with hilarious poise and I’ve seen a man walk on-stage at a club naked except for a sock on his penis, so you tell me who is being alienating their audience with their “bits”.

 In the spirit of this post, here are some of my “dirtiest” jokes: